terance-edmonds/nodejs-api-boilerplates/ReadMe.md

 ## Project Overview

-This project is a boilerplate for building a web application using Node.js, Express, and TypeScript.
+This project is a boilerplate for building a API using Node.js, Express, and TypeScript.
 It provides a structured foundation for developing scalable and maintainable server-side applications.

 ## Features